jaepillee0315/jaepillee0315.github.io/_pages/publications.md

 "Sufficient Conditions for Identification of Dynamic Discrete Choice Models under Finite Dependence"

-**Abstract:** This paper investigates the role of finite dependence paths in identification in dynamic discrete choice models.
+**Abstract:** This paper investigates the role of finite dependence paths in the identification of dynamic discrete choice models.
 I prove constructively that there exists a maximum number of these paths, which exponentially grows by the number of states and choices.
 This growth helps explain the lack of consensus on the number of paths for reliable identification.
 In one-period finite dependence settings, identification of flow utilities is achieved by the full rank condition.
 Further, by examining a two-period finite dependence setting as a special case of multiple-period finite dependence, I demonstrate methods to determine identification for utility contrasts.

 "Externality in Sending Children Back Home: A Structural Approach to Foster Care Incentives"

+**Abstract:** This paper examines the unintended consequences of the foster care policy on children aimed at reunifying families.
+Although child abuse and neglect are rare, its recurrence and foster readmission are notably high.
+This raises concerns over the policy’s efficacy in children’s safety and health.
+Leveraging the Child and Caregiver Outcomes Using Linked Data (CCOULD) published by the U.S. Department of Health and Human Services, this study aims to (1) assess the impact of child maltreatment and foster care re/admission on children’s health; (2) evaluate whether Medicaid data can be used to predict future child maltreatment; (3) build a dynamic model of foster care system that flexibly captures its institutional incentive and incentive to care for children’s welfare, and (4) examine how would additional information from Medicaid change foster care system’s decision on children and how much it would change children’s welfare, measured by Medicaid expenditure.

 "De-biased Conditional Choice Probabilities Estimation off Short Panels" (with R. A. Miller)